-RB Patel continues to invest in a new and fresh look for all its supermarkets.
-Recent upgrades have continued at various branches.
-Customers remain our highest priority and we live by our slogan of "We make it easy!
-Save money, Save time, Great range!".
+RB Patel continues to invest in upgrading its supermarkets to ensure that customers receive a great customer experience at all times.

+Our slogan "We make it easy!
+Save money, Save time, Great range!" continues to provide focus for all our initiatives.